julian3bk/Sudoku_Solver/README.md

 _ ,_ ,_ ,4,1,9 ,_ ,_ ,5<br/>
 _ ,_ ,_ ,_ ,8 ,_ ,_ ,7,9<br/>

+Note, if reading in a text editor, spaces have been added after underscores to preven github from interpreting them as markdowns

 # class overview
 The cell class describes the location and value of a cell on the game board.